bookofproofs/bookofproofs.github.io/_sources/history/18th-century/braikenridge.md

 title: Braikenridge, William
 born: 1700
 died: 1762
-keywords: William Braikenridge, Binomial Theorem, Law of Fallacies, Irregular Figure, Optics, Astronomy, Abbée-Cauchy Theorem
+keywords: william braikenridge,braikenridge
-description: William Braikenridge, Scottish mathematician and theologian, discovered the Binomial Theorem, Law of Fallacies, and Abbée-Cauchy theorem, worked on Integral calculus and developed modern age approximation formula.
+description: William Braikenridge was an Scottish mathematician and theologian who worked on geometry and independently discovered many of the same results as Maclaurin.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---